 The Remuneration Committee is appointed by Kitron ASA's board of directors and is a sub-committee of the Board.
 The committee consists of three members elected among the members of the board.

 The remuneration committee will on behalf of the board supervise remuneration and incentive schemes, mainly related to the CEO and the Corporate Management Team (CMT).
-During 2016 there were three remuneration committee meetings.
+During 2017 there was one remuneration committee meetings.

 Members of the remuneration committee